The Unique Benefits of Eating Colorful Foods

 Swap out artificial coloring agents for natural food dye.
 Juice carrots and oranges for a sweet orange coloring agent.
 You can also use turmeric for a lower carb version of color.
 Beets and red cabbage both make a great purple coloring agent that can be used in various recipes.
 Forget artificial sweeteners at brunch and opt for a homemade elderberry puree on top of your grain-free pancakes for added nutritional benefits.

 Now we want to hear from you.
-How do you like to incorporate colors into your food?
+How do you like to incorporate colorful foods into your diet?